md12ol/CloudComputingSimulator/README.md

 # MCCProject

-This repository was created for a project within my Mobile Cloud Computing course within my Master's at Brock University.
+This repository was created for a project within my Mobile Cloud Computing course within my Master's at Brock University with a fellow student.
+Once completed, it was made public.
+More development is planned as time permits.

 The src folder has the Java files as well as the Octave file.